Project ID: 31098

 Description

 On August 18, 2017, China Eximbank and the Government of Nigeria signed a $460,822,440.20 preferential buyer’s credit (PBC) agreement for the Abuja-Keffi Road Expansion and Dualization of Keffi-Akwanga-Lafia Makurdi Road Project.
-The PBC carried the following terms: 20 year maturity, 7 year grace period, and a 2.5% interest rate.
+The PBC (loan) carried the following terms: a 20 year maturity, a 7 year grace period, and a 2.5% interest rate.
 The final maturity date of this loan is September 21, 2037.
-As of March 31, 2020, Nigeria’s Debt Management Office (DMO) reported that the China Eximbank had disbursed 80.64% of the original face value of this loan.
+As of December 31, 2020, Nigeria’s Debt Management Office (DMO) reported that the China Eximbank loan had achieved a 24.42% disbursement rate ($112.53 million) and the borrower had made interest repayments worth $24.42 million and no principal repayments to the lender.
+As such, the loan’s (principal) amount outstanding, as of December 31, 2020, was $112.53 million.
 This project involves the expansion of the Abuja-Keffi Road and the dualization of Keffi-Akwanga-Lafia Makurdi Road.
 The project consists of two parts: the 5.4 km expansion of Abuja-Keffi expressway, linking Abuja to Nasarawa, and the reconstruction and dualization of the 221.8 km Keffi-Akwanga-Lafia-Makurdi expressway, linking Nasarawa to Benue.
 The expansion of the Abuja-Keffi expressway is expected to last three years, during which a two-lane auxiliary road will be built on the existing six-lane section.
 The Keffi-Akwanga-Lafia-Makurdi expressway will be widened from the current two-lane road into a two-way, four-lane section.
 China Harbour Construction Company is the contractor responsible for implementation.
 A formal groundbreaking ceremony took place on November 22, 2018.
 However, construction did not begin until February 8, 2019.

 Additional details